top of page

 We acknowledge that we worship on the traditional territories of the Wendat, the Haudenosaunee, and the Michi Sagiit Nishnaabeg, with our nearest neighbours being the Chippewas of Georgina Island.
 For thousands of years, these Indigenous Peoples developed their knowledge, wisdom, and spiritual practices in caring for this planet so that their grandchildren’s grandchildren may also benefit from the gifts of Mother Earth.
 We appreciate the teachings about respectfully connecting with all Human Beings and with all non-human Beings as relatives.
 We also appreciate the teachings about putting into practice the principles of an Honourable Harvest.
 It is good to walk beside Indigenous Peoples giving Creator/Gitchi Manidoo thanks for the many gifts of Mother Earth which sustain us each day.

-Rev. David Franks announces
+Rev. David Franks Updates

 indigenous icon.png